facebook/react-native-website/docs/scrollview.md

 Caveat 2: This uses `contentOffset` and `frame.origin` in native code to compute visibility.
 Occlusion, transforms, and other complexity won't be taken into account as to whether content is "visible" or not.

 Caveat 3: This is only available on iOS.
-For android, you can use the available alternative - [@stream-io/flat-list-mvcp](https://github.com/GetStream/flat-list-mvcp)
+For android, you can use the available alternative library instead - [@stream-io/flat-list-mvcp](https://github.com/GetStream/flat-list-mvcp)

 | Type                                                                     | Required | Platform |
 | ------------------------------------------------------------------------ | -------- | -------- |